KenshinChao/CMPM121/Assignment 1 Solitaire/README.md

 Card Art by Sylly.
 https://opengameart.org/content/cards-set

 Some base structures by Professor Zac.
+Vector by Zac.

 I utilized State machines for the card/piles states so that I can choose when to interact with them and the grabber.
 Also helped with debugging.